TariqAHassan/EasyMoney/README.md

 ####Databases

-It's easy to save the databases used by ``EasyPeasy()`` to disk so they can be used offline or modified.
+The databases used by ``EasyPeasy()`` can be saved disk so they can be used offline or modified.
 To do so, one can simply pass a directory when creating an instance of the ``EasyPeasy()`` class.
 ```python
 ep = EasyPeasy('/path/of/your/choosing')
 ```

-If this directory does not contain all of the required databases, it will be populated with them.
+If this directory does not contain any of the required databases, it will be populated with them.
 Conversely, if the the directory already contains some of the required databases, ``EasyPeasy()`` will automagically read in the existing databases and generate only those databases that are missing.